 Mark has written extensively on research and innovation policy and funding issues since 1994.
 As the Editor of RE$EARCH MONEY, he has interviewed hundreds of industry executives, senior government officials, research managers and other leaders in Canada’s science, technology and innovation communities.
 Mark has worked as a journalist and editor for several publications over the past 35 years, including “Network Letter, Report on Wireless”, “Canadian Communications Reports”, “The Electronics Communicator” and “The Ottawa Citizen”.
 He resides in Ottawa and is an avid music and film aficionado.

-Rebecca Melville is Business Manager at RE$EARCH MONEY.
+Rebecca Melville is RE$EARCH MONEY’s COO.
 She oversees the day-to-day running of the company.
 It’s exciting to be part of such an adaptive organization and she is constantly on the lookout for the next innovation.

 Rebecca has worked extensively in the non-profit and private sector, and brings expertise in program and organizational management, communications and design, and event planning to the company.
 Her interest lies in engaging communities through facilitated discussion, in finding novel ways of solving problems old and new, and in the continuing importance of transformative learning for people of all ages and backgrounds.
 She likes getting people together to talk about the issues that matter to them.
 She brings these passions to the R$ newsletter and events.

-Rebecca holds a Master’s degree in Adult Education and Community Development, with a collaborative degree in Comparative, International and Development Education from the Ontario Institute for Studies in Education (University of Toronto), as well as a BA in Honours Psychology from the University of Guelph.
+Rebecca holds an MA in Adult Education and Community Development, with a collaborative degree in Comparative, International and Development Education from the Ontario Institute for Studies in Education (University of Toronto), as well as a BA in Honours Psychology from the University of Guelph.

 Debbie has worked as a journalist and editor for 25 years.
 Her affiliation with RE$EARCH MONEY began in 1992 as a contributing writer and associate editor of R$ and several business-to-business publications.
 In 1997 she was promoted to managing editor and since 2000 has contributed to R$ as a consulting editor.
 Debbie is also co-founder of Dovercourt Editorial Services, which specializes in writing and project coordination for public, private and not-for-profit clients.
 Debbie’s interviewing and writing experience spans the full innovation spectrum, from basic and applied research, to prototype development, technology transfer, venture capital, scale-up and commercialization, as well as public policy.